1985 Wales v Scotland football match: Wales

 For the third successive tournament, Wales had missed out on qualification by a slender margin, having missed the 1982 World Cup on goal difference, and the 1984 European Championship by a single point.
 Despite this setback, which was followed by a 3–0 home defeat to Hungary in October, the team went through the rest of the season with only one other defeat, against Canada in May 1986.
 There was also the sense of history repeating itself in that, just as in 1977, it was a controversial penalty decision that ended up costing them dearly.
-Despite this however, there was also a feeling that, given the group of players available to them, they would qualify for the next tournament.
+Despite this, there was also a feeling that, given the group of players available to them, they would qualify for the next tournament.
 As it was, Wales failed to qualify for a major tournament until the 2016 European Championships.

-Mike England was convinced that choosing Ninian Park as the venue was a factor in Wales failing to secure the win they needed, given the team's record when playing at Wrexham, and has criticised the FAW for making the choice.
+Mike England was convinced that choosing Ninian Park as the venue was a factor in Wales failing to secure the win they needed, given the team's record when playing at Wrexham, and criticised the FAW for making the choice.
 Wales played two more home games that season against teams that had qualified for the World Cup by finishing top of their qualifying groups.
 On 16 October, Hungary came to Ninian Park and won 3–0, while on 21 April 1986, Wales's final home game that season saw them gain a 0–0 draw against Uruguay at the Racecourse Ground in Wrexham.